airamjean/Address-Book/README.md

-# Address-Book
+# Address Book Project

-The Address Book Project is a structured application that allows users to add, edit, delete, view, and search contact information.
-It organizes details like names, phone numbers, and address, and includes a flowchart that illustrates the program’s execution flow for better understanding.
+The Address Book Project is a structured application that enables users to efficiently manage contact information by providing functionalities to add, edit, delete, view, and search contacts.
+It organizes essential details such as names, phone numbers, and physical addresses.
+The program was developed using Python.
+Additionally, the project includes a flowchart created with Flowgorithm, which formally outlines the program’s execution process and mirrors the functionality of the Python implementation.